mridul2899/mridul2899/README.md

 I am an Incoming Software Development Engineer at Amazon and have full stack development experience.

 I graduated from IIT Kharagpur in 2022 with a B. Tech + M. Tech in Quality Engineering Design and Manufacturing (Industrial Electronics Vertical) with a Minor in Computer Science and Engineering, and a Micro-Specialization in Artificial Intelligence and its Applications.
-During my college years, I have interned at Amazon, Honeywell, Bluebeak.AI and flippy.
+During my college years, I interned at Amazon, Honeywell, Bluebeak.AI and flippy to gain meaningful exposure to software development.

 I am a blockchain and Web3 enthusiast and am looking for teammates to participate in exciting hackathons to BUIDL awesome products together.
 I previously participated in the Road To Web3 2022 Hackathon by ETHGlobal where our project [CryptoBaskets](https://showcase.ethglobal.com/roadtoweb3/cryptobaskets) won the Best DeFi Award from Polygon and The Most Innovative Solution Award from the Uniswap Grants Program.

+Feel free to hit me up on any of the above mentioned socials.
+I will be looking forward to interacting with folks with similar interests.

 ---